 The waviness goes away slightly over time as the paper dries, but never completely.
 Opening the archival boxes of other prints I have made so far on Platine, I can now see that some of these prints are still a little wavy after a month of drying.

 How big of a concern is this?
 (Obviously, only to me! haha!)
-If you are flat mounting these prints, it’s not a problem, the paper is soft enough to mount just fine and the waves go away.
+If you are flat mounting these prints, it’s not a problem, the paper is soft, and the waves probably go away.
 But it bugs the hell out of me, so I will be switching to Baryta II.

 Many others more expert than I such as Keith Cooper have suggested that this resolution is “overkill” for printing, since there is no visual difference in print quality unless you look at it under a loupe.
 And they are absolutely correct.
 You can definitely see a difference under a loupe!
 If I am making fine art prints for display, I would probably use the lower resolution, 1440dpi.
 This is also the “recommended resolution” according to Epson.

-But for this project (and honestly, probably for prints that I am selling), the difference as seen under a loupe ight be more important.
+But for this archival project (and honestly, probably for prints that I am selling), the difference as seen under a loupe are important.
 Here’s why.

-I don’t see this as the final word, but that’s where I am given the lack of guidance from Epson.
-It’s frustrating, but expected.
-The P900 is definitely pushing the limits of what you can do with spraying ink on paper so it makes sense that they would hedge a little and offer extremely high resolution printing but not fully recommend it.
-I prefer that than a less capable but safer printer.
+I don’t see this as the final word, but that’s where I am, given the lack of guidance from Epson.
+The P900 is definitely pushing the limits of what you can do with spraying ink on paper so it makes sense that Epson would hedge a little and offer extremely high resolution printing but not fully recommend it.
+I still prefer it over a less capable printer.
 I still think the P900 paired with Legacy papers is the best printing system out there but like everything else in life, you should just test for yourself and make your own decisions.

 Published on Feb 27, 2023